Who is Wiliot?

 What is the lifetime of the tag?

 The lifetime of the tag is driven by material and manufacturing process of the tag assembly more than by the life expectancy of the chip.
-We suggest discussing details with inlay assembly house as this can vary depending on the requirements.
+We suggest discussing details with inlay assembly house as this can vary depending on the requirements and price may be affected consequently.
 The industry today can provide options for the tag lifetime that can go anywhere from 6 months to 10 years.

 What is the behavior of the tags on surfaces like metal, or liquid containers?